Technical SEO: Common Technical SEO Issues

 All pages on your Website, including blogs, static pages (home page, about us, etc.), must be optimized well.

-Plagiarism is again a common problem that leads to a lower ranking of your Website.
+Plagiarism is again a Common Technical SEO Issue that leads to a lower ranking of your Website.
 Plagiarism refers to blocks of content copied from another source on the internet.

 Some sources state that more than 29% of content on the web is copied.
 Duplicate content hits your ranking because the Google algorithm prefers original content, which was published earlier.